 Your surgeon will explain how to prepare for your operation.
-For example, if you smoke, you will be asked to stop.
+For example, if you smoke, you’ll be asked to stop.
 Smoking increases your risk of getting a chest and wound infection, which can slow your recovery.

-You will usually have your breast enlargement under a general anaesthetic.
-This means you will be asleep during the procedure.
-You will be asked to follow fasting instructions.
+You’ll usually have your breast enlargement under a general anaesthetic.
+This means you’ll be asleep during the procedure.
+You’ll be asked to follow fasting instructions.
 This means not eating or drinking, typically for about six hours beforehand.
-However, it’s important to follow your surgeon's advice.
+However, it’s important to follow your surgeon’s advice.

 Your surgeon will discuss with you what will happen before, during and after your procedure, and any pain you might have.
 If you’re unsure about anything, ask.
 No question is too small.
-Being fully informed will help you feel more at ease and will allow you to give your consent for the procedure to go ahead.
-You may be asked to do this by signing a consent form.
+You don’t have to go ahead with the procedure if you decide you don’t want it.
+Once you understand the procedure and if you agree to have it, you’ll be asked to sign a consent form.

 Your surgeon will measure your breasts and assess their shape, your skin and the position of your nipples.
-Your surgeon may also draw on your breasts to mark the operation site.
-The surgeon will also photograph your breasts for confidential 'before and after' images.
-Your surgeon may also want you to have a mammogram taken.
+They’ll probably draw on your breasts to mark the operation site.
+Your surgeon may also photograph your breasts for confidential ‘before and after’ images.
+They may recommend that you have a mammogram taken.

 Your surgeon will then make a space for the implant.
 The implant usually lies under your breast tissue on top of your chest muscle, but is sometimes put under your chest muscle.

+There are pros and cons to putting the implant under or over your chest muscle.
 Putting the implant under your chest muscle reduces the chance of the edges of the implant showing.
-It may also reduce the risk of a complication called capsular contracture, depending on the type of implant your surgeon uses.
-However, it can make larger implants harder to place and will mean you have more pain afterwards.
-Your surgeon will decide which method is best for you.
+It may also reduce the risk of a complication called capsular contracture (see our section on complications below).
+However, it may mean you have more pain afterwards.
+Your surgeon will discuss with you which method is best for you.

 Your surgeon will close the cut with stitches (which may be dissolvable), and may wrap your breasts in a supportive dressing or support bra.

-You will need to arrange for someone to drive you home.
+Someone else should drive you home – don’t try and drive yourself.
 Try to have a friend or relative stay with you for the first 24 hours.

 You may go home wearing a support bra, and you should follow your surgeon’s advice about when to wear this.

 The stitches are taken out after about a week.
-If you have dissolvable stitches, the amount of time they will take to disappear depends on the type of stitches.
+If you have dissolvable stitches, the amount of time they’ll take to disappear depends on the type of stitches.
 However, for this procedure, they should usually disappear in about six weeks.